 A big part of selling your Albuquerque home is showing it well, but we know that it can’t always be perfect.
 After all and your family must live there, too.
 Develop a routine that will allow you to pick up and be prepared to show in a reasonable amount of time, maybe a 20 – 45-minute countdown, for example.
 Doing this means having certain things completed in advance.
 Making the beds each morning and always keeping dirty dishes in the dishwasher will be one less thing for you to accomplish.
 Doing this will allow you to better prepare for each showing in an organized, un-hassled routine.

 Before Each Showing

 Pick Up Every Room:

 Check counters, floors, hallways, and stairs.
 Straighten up or remove newspapers, magazines, mail, toys, clothing, recreation gear, snack glasses, and dishes.

 Turn On All Lights:

 Even those in closets and storage rooms.
-Electric lights have an amazing capability for creating an illusion of lightness, airiness, and largeness.
+Electric lights are excellent for creating an illusion of lightness, airiness, and largeness.